-- 1. Investigators must receive written approval from the IRB before they can involve human subjects in research projects.
+- 1. Investigators must receive written approval from the IRB before they can involve human participants in research projects.
 Failure to comply with this requirement is a direct violation of university policy. - 2.
 All "key personnel" listed on the protocol application MUST satisfactorily complete Human Participant Protections (Human Research Ethics) training.
 The term "key personnel" includes the PI and other individuals who contribute to the scientific development or execution of a project in a substantive, measurable way.
 Typically these individuals have doctoral or other professional degrees, although individuals at the masters or baccalaureate level may be considered key personnel if their involvement meets this definition.

-A convenient method to satisfy this requirement is to satisfactorily complete the online course at (http://www.research.umn.edu/consent/mod1soc/mod1sec0.html or at http://cme.cancer.gov/clinicaltrials/learning/humanparticipant-protections.asp).
-Upon completing this examination, the results will be a part of the IRB approval application and can be sent to the Department chair, ITRC chair or the research administrator.
+The method to satisfy this requirement is to satisfactorily complete the online course at (https://about.citiprogram.org/en/homepage/ where the appropriate parties will register, login and complete the appropriate training).
+Upon completing this training, the results will be a part of the IRB approval application and can be attached to the project proposal.